Introduction to Schema.org

 See also the full list of item types on a single page.

 Expected types, text and URLs

 Here are a few recommendations to keep in mind when adding schema.org markups to your web pages:

 More is better, except for hidden text.
 The more content you mark, the better.
-However, as a general rule, you should mark only the content that is visible to people who visit the web page and not content in hidden
+However, as a general rule, you should mark only the content visible to the users, not the content of the hidden

 <div>tags or other hidden page elements.

 Expected types or text.
 When browsing the schema.org types, you will notice that many properties have so-called "expected types".
-This means that the value of the property can itself be an embedded item (see section Embedded items).
+This means that the value of the property can itself be an embedded item (see the Embedded items section).
 But this is not a requirement - it's fine to include just regular text or a URL.